Fishayyy/RentMe/README.md

-# Rentme
+# RentMe
 This is the group for COMP350

-Sean Blanchard - Gangsta
+Sean Blanchard

+Kelsi

+Austin Fisher

+Roman Sanchez

+Charles